Dragon8029/100-days-of-code/Attempt5.md

 Fixed up some small bugs on my app.
 Then started researching how to add password reset and a password reset after first login.

 ---

+## D63:
+*Apr 27, 2019*

+Worked on a password tutorial so I can eventually add a password reset after first login, and a forgot password reset button to my app.
+May take a couple days to get through the tutorial, but it's worth it.

+---